 Samuel Beckett

-Samuel Barclay Beckett was an Irish avant-garde writer, dramatist, and poet, writing in both English and French.
-Beckett's work offers a bleak outlook on human culture and became increasingly minimalist in his later career.
+Samuel Barclay Beckett was an Irish avant-garde writer, dramatist, and poet, who wrote in both English and French.
+His work is known for offering a bleak outlook on human culture and became increasingly minimalist over time.

-Beckett was awarded the Nobel Prize in Literature in 1969 for his "writing, which—in new forms for the novel and drama—in the destitution of modern man acquires its elevation."
-Beckett was elected Saoi of Aosdána in 1984.
-He died in Paris of respiratory problems.
+During World War II, Beckett was a member of the French Resistance and was awarded the Croix de Guerre in 1949.
+In 1969, he was awarded the Nobel Prize in Literature for his "writing, which—in new forms for the novel and drama—in the destitution of modern man acquires its elevation."

 Are you sure you want to delete this?